nmxmxh/master-ovasabi/README.md

 # Master by Ovasabi

+> **🚧 Work in Progress (WIP):** Master by Ovasabi is an actively evolving platform.
+We are seeking collaboration from Go engineers, database specialists, QA/test engineers, and anyone passionate about building robust, extensible digital systems.
+If you're interested in shaping the future of this platform, your contributions and ideas are welcome—see the Contributing section below!

 Welcome to **Master by Ovasabi**—a self-documenting, AI-ready, and community-driven platform for orchestrating digital services, relationships, and value.

 ---